heyharmon/undo-seo/implementation/Milestone-2-DataForSEO-Integration.md

 - Consider adding a config value for max keywords returned per expansion
 - Milestone 3 will use this service to generate and store topical maps
 - If DataForSEO provides both volume and difficulty in one call, use that to reduce costs
-- The clustering algorithm can be refined over time — start simple
+- Clustering relies solely on connection_strength — do not use word pattern matching
+- The connection strength threshold can be tuned based on results (start with a reasonable default)
+- Orphan keywords are expected and acceptable — not every keyword needs to be clustered
 - Consider caching API responses during development to reduce costs